When Not Falling Apart Became Success

 Thank You for Recognizing Quiet Wins

-If you support this work, you're supporting the kind of success that doesn't show up on resumes—but holds families together.
+If you support this work, you are supporting the kind of success that does not always show up on resumes, photos, or public achievements.

 And that kind of success deserves to be seen for what it is.